-- Health History Questionnaire (HHQ) and first assessment of donor suitability.
-The transplant center will be notified about medical details if relevant. - DNA typing from stored samples or fresh sample (blood or buccal swab) in the EFI accredited DKMS Life Science Lab.
+- Donor availability check - Health History Questionnaire (HHQ) and first assessment of donor suitability.
+The transplant center will be notified about medical details if relevant. - DNA-based typing from stored samples or fresh sample (blood or buccal swab) in the EFI accredited DKMS Life Science Lab.